CIVL 884 -

 Dr. Geoffrey Hall, Associate Director, The Beaty Water Research Centre

 Dr. Peter Pehme, G360 – Centre for Applied Groundwater Research, University of Guelph

 Accommodation and Fees:

-Lunch and transportation to field site from campus will be provided for all participants and residence accommodation will be available for students at an additional cost.
+Lunch and transportation to field site from campus will be provided for all participants and local accommodation will be available for attendees at an additional cost.